Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 Diaspora needs to know what host it's running on.
 Copy config/application.yml.example to config/application.yml, put your external url into the pod_url field, and make any other needed configuration changes.

+To use `./script/server` copy config/script_server.yml.example to config/script_server.yml and edit it properly.

 ### Background